telerik/winforms-docs/knowledge-base/skip-decimal-rounding-in-gridview.md

 ````

 >note It is just a sample approach and it may not cover all possible cases.
-Feel free to modify and extend it in a way which suits your requirements best.
+Feel free to modify and extend it in a way that suits your requirements best.

 # See Also